-An analysis of the Center's investment account at year end is provided in Note 4.
+An analysis of the Center's cash and investments at year end is provided in Note 4.

-G. Pass Through Grants
+G. Pass-Through Grants

-The Center is the primary recipient of grants, which are passed-through to or spent on behalf of the local school districts within the County.
+The Center is the primary recipient of grants, which are passed-through to or spent on behalf of the local school districts within Columbiana County.
 When the Center has a financial or administrative role in the grants, the grants are reported as revenues and intergovernmental expenditures in a special revenue fund.
-Grants in which the Center has no financial or administrative role and are passed-through to the local school districts in the County are reported in an agency fund.
+Grants in which the Center has no financial or administrative role and are passed-through to the local school districts in Columbiana County are reported in an agency fund.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2011
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2013